nextcloud/integration_openproject/README.md

 5. Do QA and fixes of bugs in the release branch
 6. Update `.github/workflows/nighlty-ci-release-branch.yml` to run nightly on release branch
 7. Merge the release branch into the `master` branch, to get all good changes also into the current development
+8. Add change log in `CHANGELOG.md` with version to be released
+9. If any unreleased changes in `CHANGELOG.md` then add to the newly added change log

 ##### b.
 In case of a patch version

 1. On the release branch of the current minor version update the version in `appinfo/info.xml` (not needed for nightly builds)
 2. Merge the release branch into the `master` branch, to get all good changes also into the current development
+3. Add change log in `CHANGELOG.md` with version to be released
+4. If any unreleased changes in `CHANGELOG.md` then add to the newly added change log

 #### 2. Publish Release
 1. Tag a commit on the `release/<version>` branch.
 The tag must have the format `v2.1.1` for releases and `v2.1.1-20220928-nightly` for nightly builds.